 These EOI PET data have set the scene for testing response-adapted approaches in FL: exploring the balance between the beneficial and unwanted effects of maintenance therapy in patients achieving CMR following CIT, and studying treatment escalation in patients with an inadequate response.
 Preliminary data from the first trial to address these questions, FOLL12,42 suggest that rituximab maintenance prolongs PFS even in patients who achieve a CMR.
 This finding is not unexpected given the magnitude of the PFS advantage of rituximab maintenance in the PRIMA trial,26 and highlights the need for even more sensitive measures of complete response than PET alone.
-The current UK/Australian PETReA study43 is seeking to quantify both the beneficial effect of rituximab maintenance (in terms of PFS and time to next lymphoma treatment), as well as its unwanted effects in patients who achieve a CMR following frontline CIT.
-The current COVID-19 pandemic highlights the importance of balancing safety, quality of life and long-term disease control in patients with FL, and moving beyond the restricted paradigm of focusing on PFS as the sole endpoint.
+The current UK/Australian PETReA study43 is seeking to directly quantify both the beneficial effect of rituximab maintenance (in terms of PFS and time to next lymphoma treatment), as well as its unwanted effects in patients who achieve a CMR following frontline CIT.
+The current COVID-19 pandemic highlights the importance of balancing safety, quality of life and long-term disease control in patients with FL, and moving beyond the restricted paradigm of focusing on PFS as the sole endpoint of importance.
 In addition to addressing risk:benefit considerations of anti-CD20 maintenance in good-risk patients achieving CMR, it is also important to evaluate approaches to improve the poor outcome in the minority who remain EOI PET-positive, e.g. by adding (90)Y ibritumomab tiuxetan (FOLL12)42 or lenalidomide (PETReA)43.
 It is also important to appreciate that the prognostic value of EOI PET may depend on the therapeutic context, and that EOT-PET-based outcomes following rituximab and lenalidomide have not yet been reported in a large cohort.
 To that end, data from the RELEVANCE study44 will be important.

 Use of PET for interim response assessment and remission surveillance.